 Do nice napkins make coffee taste better?
 Predictably Irrational examines the mysteries of human behaviour.

-One chapter of Predictably Irrational sees Ariely get 25 college guys to take a survey on sexual preferences and boundaries.
+One chapter of Predictably Irrational sees Professor Ariely round-up 25 college guys to take a survey on sexual preferences and boundaries.
 They do this twice, both in non-aroused and aroused states.

 It turns out being aroused changes the way people answer questions.
 It can cause them to take more risks, or to ignore personal morals – and the law.

 If this sounds invasive, there’s a reason.

-Ariely’s research is all about the subtle ways peer groups, advertisers and even social environment affects our choices – all the things which make people ‘predictably irrational’.
+Ariely’s research in this book is about the subtle ways peer groups, advertisers and even social environment affects our choices – all the things which make people ‘predictably irrational’.

 Why do we overvalue the things we sell, but undervalue how much we’re prepared to pay others?
 Do fancy napkins make food seem tastier – and therefore, worth paying more more for?
 Why do we love free offers?

 This is a book for marketers, clearly, but also statisticians, students, and anyone even vaguely interested in the forces of influence.
 It’s also a reasonable primer in learning to read statistics and think beyond news headlines critically.

 While not quite as immersive as Freakonomics (and arguably a bit drier), it is perhaps more applicable to unconscious consumers – and that means most of us.

 Predictably Irrational: The Hidden Forces That Shape Our Decisions, by Dan Ariely